better futures

 Region: Middle East

-During the 2020 Dubai Expo, Habitat Unit played a pivotal role in supporting a large international development agency by spearheading public engagement initiatives and managing the creation of all marketing materials.
-Leveraging the global platform of the Expo, the team developed dynamic strategies to effectively communicate the agency’s vision, ensuring that their message resonated with diverse audiences.
-From curating impactful visual content to facilitating interactive experiences, Habitat Unit’s approach emphasized collaboration and creativity, solidifying the agency’s presence on the world stage and enhancing its reputation as a leader in sustainable development.
+During the 2020 Dubai Expo, our team members played a pivotal role in supporting a large international development agency by spearheading public engagement initiatives and managing the creation of all marketing materials.
+Leveraging the global platform of the Expo, the team developed dynamic strategies to effectively communicate the agency’s vision, ensuring that their message resonated with diverse audiences on the world stage.

 Published Insights